hquiroz-1988/esp/solar_meter/README.md

 ```

 ### ESP32 Modules

+For more information about each module, refer to the Application Notes listed below.

 - **[PowerMonitor](/solar_meter/Documents/AppNotes/PowerMonitor.md)**: Handles voltage and current sensing from the solar panel and battery.
 - **[Telemetry](/solar_meter/Documents/AppNotes/Telemetry.md)**: Manages data collection and communication with the server via MQTT.
 - **[Lighting](/solar_meter/Documents/AppNotes/Lighting.md)**: Controls the LED lighting based on system logic and sensor data.